Modern Car Navigation Systems and Their Features

 The problem with such map displays is that the more details they contain the more distracting they become for a driver.
 For instance, to enter one destination point a driver should get through a complicated menu tapping a few times before all the input data is added.

-suggested that to enter an address a driver must press the button for almost 33 times which makes changing an address while driving almost perilous.
+One research suggested that to enter an address a driver must press the button for almost 33 times which makes changing an address while driving almost perilous.
 View other results in the chart below.

 Voice Assistance: Pros and Cons